jlavenderrose/flymoore/_posts/2011-12-24-merry-christmas.markdown

 	<script src="https://gist.github.com/1518791.js?file=post-receive"/>

-Which will wreak your DOM tree, placing everything inside the script tag.
+Which will destroy your DOM tree, placing everything inside the script tag.
 To fix this all you have to do is put some "content" inside the script tag.
 I just did:

 	<script src="https://gist.github.com/1518791.js?file=post-receive">&nbsp;</script>